Max Farnham: Development

 In 1998, Pinder chose to leave Brookside after eight years.
 His decision was intended to be permanent, as he focused on securing new roles.
 He stated "When you're an actor, doing a soap can be very secure, particularly if you have a family to support, and one of the hardest things about acting is if you haven't got any work lined up in the immediate future.
 But I was a bit washed out and I thought the character had run its course.
-That's the actors' law – sometimes you've got to say no." On-screen, it emerged that Max had been having a long-running affair with a woman named Faye, which lead to his wife Susannah Morrisey (played by Karen Drury) throwing him out.
+That's the actors' law – sometimes you've got to say no." On-screen, it emerged that Max had been having a long-running affair with a woman named Faye, which led to his wife Susannah Morrisey (Karen Drury) throwing him out.
 After being written out of the show, Pinder returned to the stage and starred in three theatre productions.
 In June 1999, he was asked to return to Brookside and he agreed to reprise his role.
 He was initially contracted for six months.
 Pinder admitted to being surprised by the offer, and was worried that others might see his return to the show "as a step back."
 Pinder was pleased with the changes the writers made to his character and felt that he and Max had been well rested.
 Drury was also glad about Pinder's return as she enjoyed working with him.
 She admitted that she was worried about her own future on the show when Pinder announced his decision to leave, but producer Phil Redmond reassured her that she would be kept on.
 Drury explained that Susannah "is bitter" upon Max's return to the Close, but she doubted Susannah would remain that way, adding "Max and Susannah will never be how they were before, but I think they will come to some sort of arrangement for the children."